![]() |

 In 1991, CNTA was formed as a non-profit, grass-roots citizens' organization.
 We are composed of individuals from all walks of life, including business and community leaders, elected officials, nuclear-related employees, and others.
 CNTA addresses stereotypes and misconceptions with facts derived from a variety of credible sources, including regulators, technical experts, universities, a host of independent researchers, and the considerable expertise within our membership.
 Through public forums, speeches and presentations, newspaper articles, editorial opinion pieces, and radio and television interviews, CNTA is active and visible in the debate about nuclear energy and in support of Savannah River Site missions.

 CNTA sponsors the annual Edward Teller Lecture/Banquet, named for the famed nuclear pioneer who played a key role in the development of nuclear weapons during World War II and during the Cold War.
 Prestigious speakers nationwide have accepted invitations to speak at the Lecture.
-Some of those have included Secretary of Energy and Defense Dr. James Schlesinger, former Senate Majority and Reagan Chief of Staff Howard Baker, and Senator Pete Dominici.
+Some of those have included Secretary of Energy and Defense Dr. James Schlesinger, former Senate Majority and Reagan Chief of Staff Howard Baker, Senator Pete Dominici, and House Majority Whip James Clyburn.

 In 1996, CNTA created the annual Distinguished Scientist Award, to recognize significant achievements in the area of nuclear science at SRS.
 The award is presented to a deserving scientist each year at the Teller Lecture.